taneemishere/AI-Face-Recognition-Attendance-System/README.md

 # AI-Face-Recognition-Attendance-System
 An attendance system based on facial recognition where it'll mark the person's attendance by recognizing his/her face.
 By seeing via the webcam the model can recognize the faces you provide in the ```images``` folder.
-In the ```images``` put the images of the person which I called the known faces and so you be get to go.
+In the ```images``` put the images of the person which I called the known faces and so you be get to go.\n Before going to do anything you'll also need to create a file named as ```Attendance_Sheet.csv```, and this will be the file where all of our attendance will be marked.

 ## The Code Flow
 -	First read the path and get all the images' names to a list from the ```images``` folder